 Sweet Potatoes are one of the most versatile vegetables around.
-You can use them for everything from soup to desserts, and in this case, Sweet Potato Biscuits!
+You can use them for everything from soup to

 When I was growing up my Mother made candied sweet potatoes every Thanksgiving.
 I never tasted them.
 I was a kid and sweet potatoes just seemed too orange to me and possibly even too healthy.
 They were foreign and I was not going to eat anything that might even be remotely associated with them.